Gordan-Rankin-Cohen operators on the spaces of weighted densities in superdimension $1\vert 1$: Introduction

+Let us call any solution to problem~B, see eq.~\eqref{2prob}, understood as any bilinear operator invariant under any (not necessarily simple and maximal) subalgebra $\fm$ of the Lie (super)algebra $\fg(\cM)$ of vector fields on the (super)manifold $\cM$ preserving a structure on $\cM$ a~ GRC \textbf{operator} to distinguish such operators from the GRC \textbf{brackets}.

-For the \textbf{unary} (Bol) operators on 1-dimensional and $(1|1)$-dimensional superstrings, despite the difference in the dimension and nature of the spaces linked by the operators satisfying condition~ \eqref{1} under linear fractional transformations, solution to problem A corresponds to a~solution to problem B are in one-to-one correspondence: compare the answers in~\cite{Bol,Gi} with those in \cite{BLS1}.
-For the \textbf{binary} operators, to each solution to problem A a~solution to problem B corresponds, but the latter are more abundant: in dimension 1, compare a~Theorem~in \cite[p.\,57]{Z2} and brackets considered in \cite{OR} on the one hand with claim in \cite{BoLe} on the other hand; in dimension $(1|1)$, compare lists of the brackets in \cite{Gi, CMZ, GO} with Theorem~\ref{ThGRC2}.
+For the \textbf{binary} operators, to every solution to problem A a~solution to problem B corresponds, but the latter are more abundant: if $\dim\cM= 1$, compare the brackets in~Theorem~in \cite[p.\,57]{Z2} and the brackets considered in \cite{OR} on the one hand with the brackets listed in \cite{BoLe} on the other hand; in dimension $(1|1)$, compare lists of the brackets in \cite{Gi, CMZ, GO} with our Theorem~\ref{ThGRC2}.

 \sssec{On multidimensional generalizations and superizations} \textbf{On 1-dimensional manifolds}, the problems A and B are related sharing similar transformation rules \eqref{lf} and \eqref{confuse}, but still differ: see \eqref{2probl}.